Budget 2025/26

 Following on from the consultation we ran in 2023 and early 2024 on various services, a service specific engagement on the future of library services was completed.

 Taking account of the feedback from this, specific proposals for the future of the libraries service have been drawn up and are detailed below.
 These aim to provide a new model of service delivery that is financially sustainable.
-The survey to provide feedback on this runs from 11 November until 1 December 2024.
+The survey to provide feedback has now closed.
+Analysis of responses will now be completed and reported to elected members to make an informed decision on current proposals early in the new year.

 Full background details, context for the service transformation and the future service strategy can be found on the libraries drop-down further down this page.